Lafayette District (LFD)

 From Morgan City- Take US 90 west to Lafayette, US 90 becomes NE Evangeline Thruway, take left on West Willow Street and travel .2 miles, office is located on the left.

-LFD has a staff of 44 employees consisting of a District Administrator, Supervisors, Officers, Assistant Officers and Support Staff.
+LFD has a staff of 42 employees consisting of a District Administrator, 5 Supervisors, 1 Office Manager, 12 Specialists, 19 Officers, 3 Investigative Specialists, and 1 Clerical employee.

-Lafayette District has three officers devoted to the supervision of sex offenders on a full-time basis and one on a part-time basis.
+Lafayette District has four officers devoted to the supervision of sex offenders on a full-time basis.
 These officers are doing an excellent job with supervision and work closely with local law enforcement to render assistance whenever needed.
 We have two major providers of sex offender treatment within our district: Professional Academy and Christophe and Associates.
 Professional Academy meets twice a month at LFD and Christophe and Associates meets once a month in Abbeville.
 Our Sheriffs for all three parishes are completing all of the requirements for registration and notification.
+At the 2014 P&P Conference, Lafayette District received the Pace Setters award for the second year in a row, given by Christophe Counseling and Associates for excellence in supervision of sex offenders.

 The 15th Judicial District Drug Court continues its operation In Lafayette parish with the Honorable Jules D. Edwards presiding.
 LFD supplies one officer to the program, who actively participates with the Drug Court staff by attending weekly review hearings, staffing sessions and keeping the staff aware of P&P policy and procedures.
 Our officer is a tremendous asset to the Drug Court Program and the local court, assisting in the rehabilitation of Drug Court Participants.
 The Drug Court Program has, on average, 125 offenders enrolled and graduation is held twice a year.